nerves-project/erlinit/README.md

     Run the specified command on exit.

 -s, --alternate-exec <program and arguments>
     Run another program that starts Erlang up.
 The arguments to `erlexec` are passed afterwards.
+This requires an absolute path to the program unless you're running a program out of the ERTS directory.
+For example, to run `run_erl`, just pass `run_erl`.

 --shutdown-report <path>
     Before shutting down or rebooting, save a report to the specified path.